danielliucs/jre410/Philips-week3/NOTES.md

 * USE MONEY GOT FROM COPY CATTING TO INVEST MORE IN R&D in decentralized companies
 * Instead of copy catting forever, use that money to innovate!!!

+## Traditions
+* Both should have tried to forget their old habits and traditions and adapt to new market